jhannes/logevents/README.md

 ## Logging with SLF4J

-This section is about SLF4J and not Logevents.
+This section is about SLF4J more than just about Logevents.
 It can be useful even if you are not using Logevents.
-The [SLF4J documentation](https://www.slf4j.org/manual.html) is a bit extensive and not to-the-point.
+The [SLF4J documentation](https://www.slf4j.org/manual.html) is a bit exhaustive and not to-the-point.

 SLF4J (Simple Logging Facade for Java) is the most used framework by libraries and applications for logging.
 It contains only interfaces and an application is